Jammersplit/Randy.js/README.md

 ```

 `numberOfValues` should be a positive integer.
-Float values will be rounded to the next lowest integer.
+Float values will be rounded down.
 If `numberOfValues` is anything lower than `1`, the function returns an empty array.
 Default is `1`.

 `startValue` and `endValue` can be any number, also negative numbers. `startValue` doesn't have to be smaller than `endValue`.
 Default range is `0` to `1`.